mmesh/docs/docs/platform/architecture/index.md

 mmesh allows you to simplify your infrastructure deployments and get rid of complex network integrations.

 # Architecture

 The **mmesh** MCN platform logically split into differents planes.

 - **Data Plane:** the network paths that transport data (in the form of packets) from source to destination.
-- **Control Plane:** protocols and logic that change how packets are steered across the data plane.
+- **Control Plane:** the protocols and logic that change how packets are steered across the data plane.
 - **Management Plane:** the configuration and monitoring interfaces for the data plane and control plane.